epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/tests-creation/func-interface/java/README.md

 *Assert conditions*

 - Code must compile
-- Tests must be generated
+- The test must be generated
-- Run test.
-It must pass successfully
+- Build the project and run the test with the command `gradle clean build` and verify no errors reported
+- Open  _ build/reports/jacoco/test/html/index.html _  in browser and verify the code coverage is 100%

 *Additional note*